-- 1) To address overcrowding and under occupation and make good use of stock; - 2) To move a number of welfare/medical priority cases and make good use of stock; - 3) To address estate management issues; - 4) Housing First: tenancy breakdown is anticipated in Housing First for approximately 10% of applicants.
+- a) To address overcrowding and under occupation and make good use of stock; - b) To move a number of welfare/medical priority cases and make good use of stock; - c) To address estate management issues; - d) Housing First: tenancy breakdown is anticipated in Housing First for approximately 10% of applicants.
 Transfer chains will be used to allow for a transfer among Housing First tenancies and to safeguard against a return to rough sleeping.